SchweizerischeBundesbahnen/netzgrafik-editor-frontend/README.md

   integrated synchronised clock-faced timetables.
 It provides a visual interface to easily visualize and adjust the logistics network.

-- **Pearls view trainrun editing:** Planners can manually draw and edit the trainruns as a chain, allowing them to define crucial aspects of the logistics network and tailor it to specific requirements and constraints.
+- **Perlenkette trainrun editing:** Planners can manually draw and edit the trainruns as a chain, allowing them to define crucial aspects of the logistics network and tailor it to specific requirements and constraints.